wasp-lang/wasp/waspc/README.md

 3. Do a change in the codebase (most often in `src/` or `cli/src/` or `data/`) (together with tests if that makes sense: see "Tests").
    Fix any errors shown by HLS/`ghcid`.
    Rinse and repeat.
 4. If you did a bug fix, added new feature or did a breaking change, add short info about it to Changelog.md.
+Also, bump version in waspc.cabal and ChangeLog.md if needed -> check the version of latest release when doing it.
+If you are not sure how to decide which version to go with, check later in this file instructions on it.
 5. Once close to done, run `cabal test` to confirm that the project's tests are passing (both new and old).
 6. If needed, confirm that `examples/todoApp/` is working correctly by running `cabal build` first, to build the wasp executable, and then by running that executable with `cabal run wasp-cli start` from the `examples/todoApp/` dir -> this will run the web app in development mode with the current version of your Wasp code.
    Manually inspect that app behaves ok: In the future we will add automatic integration tests, but for now testing is manual.